What is monitored?

 Monitoring teams carry out various surveys and monitoring regimes around our coasts, to gather information about the quality of our marine environment and to ensure that good water quality is maintained, in order to protect both marine ecosystems and human health.

-Working both within in-house teams and with other organisations, Environment and Marine Group (EMG) survey, monitor and assess the marine and coastal environment of Northern Ireland with the aim of ensuring that:
+Working both within in-house teams and with other organisations, DAERA Marine and Fisheries Division survey, monitor and assess the marine and coastal environment of Northern Ireland with the aim of ensuring that:

 - habitats, species and biodiversity are conserved